Tuition: AQA Psychology/Sociology

 For the tuition process to be successful, the tutee needs to engage with it.
 Whilst I try to make tutorials entertaining and interesting, tutees should come ready to work (with pad, pen, text book and pertinent notes from class, etc).
 You should endeavour to complete all assignments set within the agreed timeframe.

-Unless otherwise explicitly agreed and documented in at least email format, payment (including travel costs*, if pertinent) is in full at the end of each session – either in cash or by cheque.
+Unless otherwise explicitly agreed and documented in at least email format, payment (including travel costs*, if pertinent) is in full at the end of each session – either in cash, by cheque or, where specifically agreed, bank transfer.
 You will be provided with a receipted invoice.

 Should you need to cancel or reschedule a session, failure to inform me at least 12 hours in advance will render you liable to a cancellation fee of £12 (£10 + VAT@20%).
 Subject to your mitigating circumstances, I reserve the right to waive the cancellation fee at my discretion and without prejudice to my rights.